-Registered student organizations, administrative offices, or academic departments reserving space on campus should note:
+Registered Student Organizations, administrative offices, or academic departments reserving space on campus should note:

 - University-wide events, such as Commencement, Homecoming/Reunion, CommonVU, and Family Weekend have priority over other events.
 Those reserving space must consult the University calendar and the calendar in Anchor Link prior to making a space reservation request to avoid conflicts with University-wide events. - Event planners should be cognizant of-and sensitive to-religious observances of a particularly solemn nature.
-A calendar of religious observances and holy days may be found on the Center for Spiritual and Religious Life website. - Generally, meetings and events scheduled on weeknights (Sunday through Thursday), must end at midnight so as not to interfere with students' sleep or study.
+A calendar of religious observances and holy days may be found on the Center for Spiritual and Religious Life website. - Generally, on-campus meetings and events scheduled on weeknights (Sunday through Thursday), must end at 11pm. so as not to interfere with students' sleep or study. - Events and meetings hosted by Registered Student Organizations must be held between the first day of class and last day of class each semester.
+Special exceptions can be made by request to the Vice Provost and Dean of Students or designee. - Serving as a front for off-campus or unrecognized organizations or groups is strictly prohibited.
+In this context, fronting is defined as making a space reservation on behalf of an external or unrecognized organization and having minimal or no involvement with the event. - Space reservations for Registered Student Organizations should be made by students within that organization. - Individuals associated with a Registered Student Organization are not permitted to make space reservations for their personal use or use that does not include involvement of the organization. - Authorization must be obtained through the event registration process (see below) to hold a social event or other gathering to which persons other than Vanderbilt students, faculty, staff, and affiliates are invited.

-- Serving as a front for off-campus organizations or groups is strictly prohibited. - Authorization must be obtained through the event registration process (see below), to hold a social event or other gathering to which persons other than Vanderbilt students, faculty, staff, and affiliates are invited. - Vanderbilt University reserves the absolute right to refuse any request for the use of University space or facilities that-in the University's sole discretion-is either inconsistent with the mission of the University, or which may present potential or actual adverse logistic or administrative conditions including, but not limited to, any safety or security concerns. - The right of refusal for the use of University space or facilities includes the cancellation of a confirmed event due to any potential or actual safety or security concern for the University community.

-Using space on campus without a reservation, other than for informal study, is prohibited.
+- Vanderbilt University reserves the right to refuse any request for the use of University space or facilities that-in the University's sole discretion-is either inconsistent with the mission of the University, or which may present potential or actual adverse logistic or administrative conditions including, but not limited to, any safety or security concerns. - The University's right of refusal for the use of University space or facilities includes the cancellation of a confirmed event due to any potential or actual safety or security concern for the University community. - Using space on campus without a reservation, other than for informal study, is prohibited.

 The Student Centers website provides a more detailed list of reservation policies and a link to the online reservations tool.
-Reservations can be made online, via email at eventservices@vanderbilt.edu, via phone at 615-322-2448, or by visiting the office in Rand Hall Suite 307.
+Reservations must be made through EMS.
+Questions about reserving space can be sent via email at eventservices@vanderbilt.edu or by visiting the office in Rand Hall Suite 307.